Introduction

 1. Lack of Specific Objectives

-Mistake: Writing test cases without clear, specific objectives.
+Mistake: Writing test cases without a clear, specific objective.

 2. Overcomplicating Test Cases